prarid/Product_Reviews_Feedback_Extraction/README.md

 </p>

 ### What is topic modeling?
 Topic modeling aims to create coherent groupings of words to glean common themes ("topics") from the text corpus.
 Non-negative Matrix Factorization and Latent Dirichlet Allocation are utilized to explored project reviews for a subset of the products (in particular, Apple iphones).

+Issues primarily appear to be related to the screen (touch screen stops working, or screen cracks) and battery life (batter does not hold charge).
+To a smaller extent some revies mention camera and iOS software isues as well

 <b>Dataset and Technology:</b>